molikd/molikd.github.io/cv.md

 > Awarded 90000 in Oracle Cloud Credits for the build out of a scientific cloud application in 2021
 >
 > **AWS Grants** -
-> - Received 10000 in AWS Could Credits for Research for exploring alternative bioinformatics research systems in the Amazon Cloud in 2016
+> - Received 10000 in AWS Could Credits for Research for exploring alternative bioinformatics research systems in the Amazon Cloud in 2016 [Development of Open Source Software](https://aws.amazon.com/government-education/research-and-technical-computing/cloud-credit-for-research/previous-recipients)
-> - Received 30000 in AWS Could Credits for Research for exploring alternative bioinformatics research systems in the Amazon Cloud for as co-investigator in 2017
+> - Received 30000 in AWS Could Credits for Research for exploring alternative bioinformatics research systems in the Amazon Cloud for as co-investigator in 2017 with
-> - Received 20000 in AWS Could Credits for Research for building metagenomic enrichment databases pipelines in 2019
+> - Received 20000 in AWS Could Credits for Research for building metagenomic enrichment databases pipelines in 2018, [Development of a Cloud Service](https://aws.amazon.com/government-education/research-and-technical-computing/cloud-credit-for-research/previous-recipients)
 >
 > Awarded "Rapid Exposure to Advanced Computational Training" (REACT) Program Grant, received $1500 in funding for attendance to Computational Short Course - Summer 2017
 >